Mike Kleinhenz: History

-Mike was born in Cincinnati, Ohio.
+Mike Kleinhenz was born in Cincinnati, Ohio.
 He graduated from Pascack Valley High School in Hillsdale, New Jersey in 1969 and from the University of Cincinnati in 1974 with a B.A. degree in Radio and TV Broadcasting.
 After college he settled in Houston, Texas.
 He married Sydnie Diane Meltzer in 1981 (divorced 2003) and raised five sons.

-In college, Mike led the Bearcats defensive line and was selected to play in the Ohio Shrine Bowl.
+In college, Kleinhenz led the Bearcats defensive line and was selected to play in the Ohio Shrine Bowl.
 After graduation, he tried out with the San Francisco Giants and played pre-season football for the Houston Oilers.
-Shortly before his first son was born, Mike competed in the 35K racewalk at the US Olympic Festival.
+Shortly before his first son was born, Kleinhenz competed in the 35K racewalk at the US Olympic Festival.
 He remained active throughout his life.
 His sports interests included football, basketball, baseball, fast-pitch softball, mountain biking, running, disc golf and snagging.

-At home, Mike was a gifted singer and guitar player.
-Outside of the house, he was more easily recognized for his role in dubbing Japanese anime and as the voice in countless local and national commercials.
+At home, Kleinhenz was a singer and guitar player.
+Outside of the house, he was more recognized for his role in dubbing Japanese anime and as a voice-over artist in commercials.

 Kleinhenz suffered a heart attack and died on July 11, 2008.